lucasbuccilli/mediatR/README.md

 ## Using MediatR

-MediatR has two kinds of messages it dispatches:
+MediatR has two kind of messages it dispatches:

 **Request/response messages**, dispatched to a single handler
 - `Request<T>`